Vic-Warden/Digital-Life-Hipper-Monitoring/docs/backend/therapist.md

 ## Future Improvements

-Support for detecting extended inactivity periods.
+Support for detecting extended inactivity periods

-Pattern change detection (e.g., activity shifts from morning to evening).
+Pattern change detection (activity shifts from morning to evening)

-Configurable thresholds per patient.
+Configurable thresholds per patient

-Detection of consecutive days with low activity (e.g., steps < 100).
+Detection of consecutive days with low activity (steps < 100).

-Identification of daily habit pattern shifts based on active hours.
+Identification of daily habit pattern shifts based on active hours

-Calculation of 7-day moving average trends.
+Calculation of 7-day moving average trends

-Computation of a trend score based on activity fluctuations.
+Computation of a trend score based on activity fluctuations

-Measurement of daily activity variability using standard deviation.
+Measurement of daily activity variability using standard deviation

-Detection of prolonged low-activity streaks (2+ consecutive days).
+Detection of prolonged low-activity streaks (2+ consecutive days)

-Calculation of daily inactivity duration (requires hourly data).
+Calculation of daily inactivity duration (requires hourly data)

-Computation of the percentage of goal achievement days.
+Computation of the percentage of goal achievement days

-Prediction of activity drops using simple machine learning models (e.g., linear regression).
+Prediction of activity drops using simple machine learning models (linear regression)

-Clustering of patients based on behavior similarity (e.g., k-means clustering).
+Clustering of patients based on behavior similarity (k-means clustering)

 # **Real-time Activity Monitoring**

-This project provides a real-time monitoring feature that automatically detects significant deviations in patient activity as soon as new data is available.
+This project provides a real-time monitoring feature that automatically detects significant deviations in patient activity as soon as new data is available

 ### How It Works

-* The system continuously monitors the database for new activity entries every 5 seconds.
+* The system continuously monitors the database for new activity entries every 5 seconds
-* It calculates the rolling median of daily steps for each patient.
+* It calculates the rolling median of daily steps for each patient
-* If the new activity is more than 30% below the median, it triggers an anomaly alert.
+* If the new activity is more than 30% below the median, it triggers an anomaly alert
-* Alerts are displayed directly in the system console.
+* Alerts are displayed directly in the system console

 ### Features